Jeff Bridgforth :: Webcraftsman

 April 1, 2006

-Hungarian TrainI have now been to Hungary 6 times in the last 16 years.
-One “souvenir” that I would like to have but have not yet acquired is a model or toy Hungarian train (like the real one pictured on the left).
+I have now been to Hungary 6 times in the last 16 years.
+One “souvenir” that I would like to have but have not yet acquired is a model or toy Hungarian train.

 During my first visit to Hungary in 1990, I rode trains up and down the north shore of Lake Balaton every day of the four weeks I lived in Hungary.
 Seven years later when my wife and I lived in Debrecen for 9 months, we rode a lot of trains as we visited Budapest at least once a month.
 So for me, riding on trains is part of my “experience” of Hungary.
-And being a melacholy, I like to collect physical objects that remind me of a memory or experience.
+And being a melancholy personality, I like to collect physical objects that remind me of a memory or experience.

 On my most recent trip to Hungary two weeks ago, I decided to venture over to the transportation museum in Budapest to see if I could find a toy train or small model train in their gift shop.
 I thought that was as good a place as any to try to find one.
 I had wanted to venture over there while in Budapest this summer but it did not work out.
 I ended up having some unexpected free time on my recent trip and decided to go for it.

 I did not find what I was looking for but I did have quite an experience.
 After walking for about 15 minutes across City Park, I made it to the museum.
 When I entered, they wanted me to pay admission to visit the museum.
-The lady at the desk did not speak English so I used the Hungarian for gift (ajandek) and gestured.
+The lady at the desk did not speak English so I used Hungarian for gift (ajandek) and gestured.
 She did not understand me and I was stumped at how to communicate because I have a very limited vocabulary in Hungarian.
 I was tempted to abandon my search.

 But I did not want to give up after venturing all the way over there.
-I then tried to communicate with a man that had come over to the desk.
-After a couple attempts, he was able to figure out that I wanted to see the gift shop.
+I then tried to communicate with a man who had come over to the desk.
+After a couple of attempts, he was able to figure out that I wanted to see the gift shop.
 Several different people pointed me in the right direction.
-I finally made it to the “gift shop.“ They did not have any models or toys.
+I finally made it to the “gift shop.”
+They did not have any models or toys.
 They did have some bigger “models” of engines but they were about $200 and not what I was looking for.

 Although I did not find what I was looking for (not sure I ever will), I am glad that I tried and I now think fondly about that adventure and how perseverance paid off.